Last updated and checked: April 2023.

 I would not be able to attend all the training nights and races.
 Can I still join?

 Yes absolutely.
-Everybody in the club has different lives, work and family schedules.
-Our Tuesday and Thursday nights are completely optional, as are races.
+Everybody in the club has different lives, school, work and family schedules.
+Our training sessions are completely optional, as are races.
 Some members go to almost every session and others go to only a few or not at all.

 I don’t know if I’m fast enough to join a running club.

 It is a common misconception that running clubs are only for fast runners.
 At Hinckley Running Club we have members of all speeds and all ages.
-If you like to run, you will fit right in no matter how fast you go.
+If you like to run, you are welcome no matter how fast you go.